DrWebDeveloper/signfo/README.md

 ## For Businesses
 ### Integrate seamless document signing into your web or mobile apps with DocuSeal

-At DocuSeal we have expertise and technologies to make documents creation, filling, signing and processing seamlessly integrated with your product.
+At Signfo we have expertise and technologies to make documents creation, filling, signing and processing seamlessly integrated with your product.
 We specialize in working with various industries, including **Banking, Healthcare, Transport, Real Estate, eCommerce, KYC, CRM, and other software products** that require bulk document signing.
 By leveraging DocuSeal, we can assist in reducing the overall cost of developing and processing electronic documents while ensuring security and compliance with local electronic document laws.

 [Book a Meeting](https://www.docuseal.co/contact)

 ## License

 Distributed under the AGPLv3 License.
 See [LICENSE](https://github.com/docusealco/docuseal/blob/master/LICENSE) for more information.
-Unless otherwise noted, all files © 2023 DocuSeal LLC.
+Unless otherwise noted, all files © 2023 Signfo LLC.

 ## Tools